eriksjolund/podman-socket-activation/README.md

 WantedBy=sockets.target
 ```

-This Unix socket can be started by my regular user on the laptop
+The socket is configured to be a Unix socket and can be started like this

 ```
 $ systemctl --user start podman.socket